-Focus Areas for 2021
+Focus for 2022

-As the first country in Europe to put in place a day devoted to workplace wellbeing, Ireland is truly leading the way and April 30th aims to showcase this.
+As the first country in Europe to put in place a day devoted to workplace wellbeing, Ireland is truly leading the way and April 29th aims to showcase this.
 As a registered participant of National Workplace Wellbeing Day you will be amongst the large number of companies publicly showing your commitment to the wellbeing of your staff.